elifesciences-publications/Liu_et_al_2018_eLife/README.md

 # Protein Binding and Colocalization Analysis for Confocal Live Cell Imaging

+This code is associated with the paper from Lui et al., "Bim escapes displacement by BH3- mimetic anti-cancer drugs by double-bolt locking both Bcl-XL and Bcl-2". eLife, 2019. http://dx.doi.org/10.7554/eLife.37689

 This is a step-by-step guide for performing analysis on acqruied confocal images for live cells.
 The images for the colocalization analysis were acqruied using the Opera Phenix.
 A multi-channel spinning disk confocal instrument.
 The images for FLIM-FRET experiment were acquired using The ISS Alb confocal FLIM Microscope.